trishume/sympy-wiki-with-svn/Installing-the-IPython-qtconsole-in-Mac-OS-X.md

     print '32-bit' if isinstance(int(2**42), long) else '64-bit'
     ```

     in Python.
-If it isn't, download the 10.6/10.7 installer at http://www.python.org/download/.
+You can also just run `python -c "print '32-bit' if isinstance(int(2**42), long) else '64-bit'"`.
+If it isn't 64-bit, download the 10.6/10.7 installer at http://www.python.org/download/.

 2. Now, you need to install IPython.
 A simple `pip install ipython` or `easy_install ipython` should do it.
 Alternately, you can download the source, or clone the [git repo](https://github.com/ipython/ipython) and install from that.